Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_RaspberryPi.rst

 Step-Down Power Supply is connected to the DC Jack Adapter and the Mini USB connector of the Master Brick is connected to the USB connector of the Raspberry Pi by a small Mini USB cable.

+How to mount the DC Jack Adapter in the case is describred in the :ref:`Wi-Fi Weather Station <starter_kit_weather_station_construction_wifi>` construction section.

 .. image:: /Images/Kits/weather_station_construction_rpi_front_350.jpg
    :scale: 100 %